 OSError: Could not open VISA library: Error while accessing /usr/local/vxipnp/linux/bin/libvisa.so.7:/usr/local/vxipnp/linux/bin/libvisa.so.7: wrong ELF class: ELFCLASS32

 First, determine the details of your installation with the help of the following debug command:

-You will see the ‘bitness’ of the Python interpreter and at the end you will see the list of VISA libraries that PyVISA was able to find.
+You will see the architecture the Python interpreter was compiled for, and at the end you will see the list of VISA libraries that PyVISA was able to find.

 The solution is to:

-Install and use a VISA library matching your Python ‘bitness’
+Install and use a VISA library matching your Python architecture

 Download and install it from National Instruments’s VISA.
 Run the debug command again to see if the new library was found by PyVISA.
 If not, create a configuration file as described in Configuring the backend.

 If there is no VISA library with the correct bitness available, try solution 2.

 Install and use a Python matching your VISA library architecture